ultasun/miguel_mega_flask/README.md

 # Language Support
 Miguel's Microblog supports multiple languages.
 The source code is written in *English*, and translations for *Spanish* have been prepared.

-Part of Miguel's tutorial is adding sub-commands to the `flask` command,
+Part of Miguel's tutorial is adding sub-commands to the `flask` command, they can be found in `app/cli.py`.

+### After Installation
+After checking out this repository, and after installing all `pip` dependencies, a final step before launching the application server for the first time, is:

+`flask translate compile`

 ### Adding a new system language
 This procedure is only necessary to have the system pages generate system messages in a language other than *English*.
 That is, this has nothing to do with which languages users may compose their posts in.